Operation: To Fool A Hawke, Chap. 2

 "No, kids, Mommy's not mad at Daddy," String assured their children.
 "And Mommy never was mad at Daddy—so even though I yelled this morning, Daddy's not mad at Mommy.
 Nobody's mad, and nobody's goin' anywhere.
 Okay?"

 "Okay, Daddy!"
 Both girls squealed happily.
 I sighed inwardly with relief, thinking that maybe—just maybe—we were moving past the morning's incident and getting on with our lives.
-At least he hasn't thrown me out, I remembered saying to myself as we finished the dishes and put the kids to bed.
+At least he hasn't thrown me out, I remembered thinking as we finished the dishes and put the kids to bed.
 That's gotta count for something.

 All the same, as we went upstairs to our sleeping loft, I wanted to know that everything was all right between String and me.
 The kiss downstairs and Hawke's reactions had told me a lot—but any judge or lawyer I've ever met would probably say they were circumstantial evidence, at best—and I needed more.
 I needed my husband, dammit.
 I put on my best come-hither expression and walked over to String, but he gently grabbed onto my hands just as I was about to slide my arms around his shoulders, and try to start something.
 And the look on his face got me worried again.